Wind Power, PV Collection, Passive Solar Design, Geothermal HVAC, etc.

 Geothermal Heating and Cooling

-There is a substantial amount of low-grade heat available below the surface of the ground to be tapped for heating and cooling of a building.
+There is a substantial amount of heat differential residing below the surface of the ground which can be harnessed for heating and cooling building spaces.
 The use of this energy is called geothermal heating and cooling.
-There are many considerations to take into account when installing a geothermal system since there are many different types of systems, the characteristics of the ground are important, and there are various systems.
-SES analyzes the trade-offs of these options and works with contractors to successfully and efficiently install the best system for the site.
+There are many considerations to take into account when installing a geothermal system since there are many different types of systems, the characteristics of the ground are important, and the complexity can vary.
+SES analyzes the cost/benefit trade-offs of these options and works with contractors to successfully and efficiently install the best system for the site.

 Cogeneration

 Cogeneration is the production of more than one useful form of energy from a single fuel source.
-Urban electric companies do this will coal-fired power plants that also produce high pressure steam that is piped to commercial users in nearby structures.
 The most typical form of local cogeneration is the production of both heat and electricity from a fuel source such as natural gas or oil.
 The benefit of implementing a system like this is that more efficiency and benefit is achieved from the same level of fuel use.
 SES has a broad based knowledge in this area.

 Municipal Wastewater/Water Treatment: